Dimitri-Sumin/facebook-campaign-revenue-analysis/README.md

 | 🔵 Optimize | 35 |
 | 🟢 Scale | 4 |

 **465 campaigns** fall into the Cut tier, the largest segment by count and a source of operational noise in the portfolio.
 Only **4 campaigns** reach Scale-level classification.
-This distribution is consistent with the revenue concentration analysis: a smaller subset of campaigns drives a disproportionate share of observed business value.
+This distribution is consistent with the revenue concentration analysis: a stronger subset of campaigns drives a disproportionate share of observed business value.

 ### Delayed Monetization vs Value